green-api/greenapi-integration-gohighlevel/README.md

     - Add an alias and logo if desired
     - Save the Conversation Provider ID - you'll need it for configuration

-8. **Configure External Authentication:**
+8. **Configure Custom Page:**
-    - Enable External Authentication
+    - Enable Custom Page functionality
-    - Choose "API Key/Basic Auth" method
-    - Add two required fields:
-        - Field 1: Label "Instance ID", Key "instance_id", Type "Text"
-        - Field 2: Label "Instance Token", Key "api_token_instance", Type "Text"
-    - Set Authentication URL to: `YOUR_APP_URL/oauth/external-auth-credentials`
+    - Set Custom Page URL to: `YOUR_APP_URL/app/whatsapp`
-    - Set Method to: POST
-    - Save the configuration
+    - This will provide users with an interface to manage their GREEN-API instances

 ## Step 2: Setting Up the Adapter